sagarjauhari/BCIpy/README.md

 # You should have received a copy of the GNU General Public License
 # along with BCIpy.
 If not, see <http://www.gnu.org/licenses/>.
 -->
-Copyright 2013, 2014 Justis Grant Peters and Sagar Jauhari
+&copy; 2013, 2014 Justis Grant Peters and Sagar Jauhari

 # BCIpy
+#### Python toolkit to analyse EEG data
 Code repository for our project in Educational Data Mining class with Dr. Tiffany Barnes, CSC 591-021 Fall 2013 at NCSU.
 We are analyzing EEG data collected by Mostow and Chang from Project LISTEN.

 ## Using the data processing pipeline